 Q: I have a therapy dog, can I bring him/her wherever I go?

-A: No, therapy dogs can only go into buildings that they have specifically been given permission to enter.
-Therapy and visitation dogs visit places like hospitals, nursing homes, and sometimes schools as part of a program or organization.
+A: No, therapy dogs do not have the same public access rights as service dogs do.
+They can only go into buildings that they have specifically been given permission to enter.
+Therapy dogs visit places like hospitals, nursing homes, and sometimes schools as part of a program or organization.

 Q: The jacket says please do not pet…does that actually mean I can’t pet him/her?

 A: Yes, unless given permission from the handler of the dog.
 When you see a service dog in public, whether or not they are still in training, they are working.
 Always ask before you pet or do anything (call, bark at, or gesture towards) to distract a service dog.
 If you engage in a “drive-by-pet,” as we call them, you could potentially be reinforcing a bad behavior for a service dog in training or distracting a service dog from their job, which could result in serious health consequences for their handler.

 Q: What is the difference between a Phase I and Phase II Training Organization?